'I never stole a cent': Businessman denies rest home theft

 "No, I'm not," the man said.

+Prosecution went over extensive lines of expenditure from 2009 - at supermarkets, cafes, Mitre 10, the Warehouse - and asked him whether each item was personal or business spending.

+"I don't know, I can't recall," he said to most of them.
+Some were personal and some for the rest home, he said, and they were from more than 10 years ago.

-He also told the court he would buy Lotto tickets for the rest home residents who could not go out to get one themselves, but enjoyed having them and watching the draw on television.
+Asked about a $300 Lotto bill, he said he would buy tickets for rest home residents who could not go out to get it themselves, but enjoyed having them and watching the draw on television.

 The man faces 49 charges of dishonesty for allegedly using almost 1100 cheques to siphon cash from the business over seven years, to pay contractors working on the couple's sprawling lifestyle property.